Norfolk County Council

 a) any functions which are the responsibility of the Executive, including decisions made/actions taken directly by the Executive itself and those decisions/actions delegated to Chief Officers and individual members of the Executive; and

 b) any functions which are not the responsibility of the Executive.

-Transport for Norwich Joint Committee
+Transport for Norwich Advisory Committee

 • Developing business cases for Transforming Cities funding, including development of individual schemes